ttthi/bananas/aruco/README.md

 Start up all the required software and connect QGroundControl to the drone (no need to run it inside the container).
 Don't use QGroundControl's "Takeoff" button to take off since it forces a minimum altitude of 10 meters.
-Instead, set the `MIS_TAKEOFF_ALT` parameter if needed and use `commander takeoff` on the PX4 console if you want to perform a manual take off.
-If you want to fly a mission, then starting the mission is enough to make the drone take off.
+Instead, set the `MIS_TAKEOFF_ALT` parameter to the wanted target altitude and write `commander takeoff` on the PX4 console to manually take off.
+If you want to fly a mission, then starting the mission in QGroundControl will make the drone take off as expected.